aws/aws-xray-sdk-ruby/README.md

-# aws-xray-sdk-ruby
-The official AWS X-Ray Recorder SDK for Ruby
+AWS Xray SDK Ruby

+## License

+This library is licensed under the Apache 2.0 License.